What will I learn?

 Cost of Attendance

-For general college expense, students view LCCC’s tuition and fees Web page.
-Students in this program incur additional expenses of $250 in program and course fees and $525 in books and supplies.
+For general college expenses, students should view LCCC’s cost of attendance.
+Students in this program incur additional expenses of $250 in program and course fees.